lukestreeter/afterlife/README.md

 # UPCOMING FEATURES

 - upon death your stuff is transported to a chest at the location of your death
-  - if someone opens it they can steal but a couple of random things will be cursed with the risk of killing them or swapping places with the dead person who they are stealing from (which will place another chest where the robber died) -- and then the revived player can steal too
+  - if someone opens it they can steal but a couple of random things will be cursed with the risk of killing them or swapping places with the dead person who they are stealing from (which will place another chest where the robber died) -- and then the revived player can steal too Curses: Poison, Max Health decreased or taken from dead player.
   - once revived your max health will go down by one half heart
 - we want to design a grave stone
 - the treasure chest that shows up upon death should have a message (that cannot be changed) that describes who and how the chests owner died - the chest can be destroyed but all curses would be levied